 14. Champakulam: A Rural Set Up In Alleppey

 Imagine paddy fields and coconut trees hovering over the Pampa River in Alappuzha, now who would want to miss this picturesque view on their vacation to Kerala?
 Champakulam is famous for its traditional boat race which attracts several tourists every year to this place.
 Apart from this, there is Champakulam Church which is considered to be one of the oldest churches in India that receives a heavy footfall every year.

 Other Attractions In Alleppey

 Alleppey isn’t just about backwaters and beaches.
 It is has a few more gems that attract tourists and leave them spellbound.

 The Alappuzha Lighthouse, once a marker of the busiest ports and trade centres of Kerala, is now an important historical monument in Alleppey, and the first of its kind along the Arabian coast.
-One can go to the top and enjoy the awesome greenscapes of the entire Alleppey town.
+One can go to the top and enjoy the awesome greenscapes of the entire Alleppey town and enhance their Alleppey sightseeing experience.
 One can also click amazing pictures with the lighthouse in the backdrop.